 Jon was born in New York, but soon after moved to North County San Diego where he grew up surfing and playing sports.
 As a teenager, he began writing poetry and music that was inspired primarily by the natural world and our relation to it.
 In parallel with Jon’s artistic endeavors that continue today, his thirst for knowledge has drawn him to the intellectual frontiers of astronomy and astrophysics, where he has published research on several topics from cosmology to exoplanets to astronomical instrumentation.
 At Thacher, Jon directs the campus observatory, which has recently been renovated with full automation capability and a new, research-grade telescope.
 Jon is in the process of integrating this unique facility into the community and the Thacher curriculum while continuing with professional research.
 Jon teaches physics, mathematics, astronomy, and data science, and he helps to coach the soccer and tennis teams.
 Jon lives on campus with his wife Gloria, daughter Annika, and son Ansel.

-An experienced teacher of AP Calculus, Gallia has been a reader of AP exams and serves as coordinator of all AP exams administered at Thacher.
+An experienced teacher of AP Calculus and a reader of AP exams, Gallia has taught all levels of mathematics, including a post-AP course that introduces students to the geometry of space and prepares them for multivariable calculus studies.
+Gallia loves the patterns in mathematics and approaches much of her teaching with both graphical and algebraic methods.
+Some of her favorite topics to teach include modeling with trigonometric functions and polar graphing.
 Gallia also brings a lifelong passion for dance to her work at Thacher.
 She began training in classical ballet as a child and danced with the Cleveland Ballet before attending Princeton, where she fell in love with modern dance and musical theater.
 She has built the dance program to include technique classes in ballet and modern dance to support a student repertory company.
 Music is the driving force behind her work as both the inspiration and the basis of her choreographic plan.
 She brings dance and mathematics together in the creation of abstract, yet expressive, works that use patterns and canons to follow the textures she finds in the music.
 Before Thacher, she taught dance and mathematics at the Purnell School in Pottersville, New Jersey.
 Mother of two grown daughters, and now an advisor to junior girls, Gallia lives on campus with her husband Bill.